Shipped in 2021: Delivery model app for drivers in real-time and scheduled delivery incorporates readymade

 - Good Experience: ability to quickly scan to available jobs before accepting

 - Good Experience: ability to see delivery locations and estimated earnings

 - Bad Experience: getting jobs request while in the middle of active job

 2. Picking up item to deliver

-- Good Experience: ability to identify the package is correct.
+- Good Experience: ability to identify the delivery is correct

 3. At pick-up and drop-off locations

-- Good Experience: ability to contact assigned people.
+- Good Experience: ability to contact assigned businesses and customers

 In order to make onboarding for the first-time drivers delightful, I used a method called progressive disclosure.
 This interaction delays the appearance of advanced or little-used options to reduce the number of errors and facilitate user learning.

 The objective is to not overwhelm the user with all the available options, I regulated the less frequent or more complex tasks to later steps focusing on the core user flow.
 In this scenario, I am enabling the new users to go through our complete end-to-end user journey.